BoltzExchange/boltz-backend/docs/deployment.md

 bucketname = ""
 # Cron interval at which a new backup should be uploaded.
 The default value is daily
 interval = "0 0 * * *"
-# Path to the database of the backend
-backenddbpath = "/home/boltz/.boltz/boltz.db"

 # The Boltz backend supports sending messages to Discord after successful and failed
-# Spaps and if the wallet or channel balance is underneath a configurable threshold
+# Swaps and if the wallet or channel balance is underneath a configurable threshold
 [notification]
 token = ""
 channel = ""